-For small business owners RewardPay is one of the most useful services for American Express cardholders who want to pay suppliers or superannuation with their credit card.
+For small business owners, RewardPay is one of the most useful services for American Express cardholders who want to pay their business expenses with their credit card.

-In short – RewardPay allows you to make payments that would normally be done by bank transfer, but on your points-earning credit card instead.
-For the privilege, they charge a fee (to the payer, not payee) of 2.4% plus GST for each payment, so you need to be strategic about how you use it to justify the cost.
+In short – RewardPay allows you to make payments that would normally be done by bank transfer, on your points-earning credit card.
+They charge a fee (to the payer, not payee), which is tiered based on the payment amount for each individual transaction.
+So you need to be strategic about how you use it to justify the cost.

-The cost makes sense if you have a high-points earning card, so we’ve updated this guide to specifically focus on a few examples.
-There are a few American Express cards and business circumstances where this approach to earning points could work if you’re a business owner.
+The cost makes sense if you have a high-points earning card, and there are a few American Express cards and business circumstances where this approach to earning points could work if you’re a business owner.

-RewardPay’s own site is pretty explanatory about why you should use their service – pay your ordinary business expenses for suppliers and other institutions that don’t take credit card (or you’d rather pay by bank transfer due to excessive fees or to improve your cashflow), or for superannuation payments – and earn points.
-This intro video sums it up well.
+RewardPay is a payment platform that allows you to pay your ordinary business expenses for suppliers and other institutions that don’t take credit card (or you’d rather pay by bank transfer due to excessive fees or to improve your cashflow), to the ATO for your tax bills, or for superannuation payments – and earn points.

 There are a few non-points benefits too – primarily that you can use your credit card to improve your business cashflow.